unicef/kindly/docs/development.md

 Your client HTTP requests to the API must include an `Authorization` header with a `'Bearer <token>'` value:

 Locate the ./kindly/static/index.html file in your directory.
 Open the file and uncomment the line 38.
 Replace YPUR-TOKEN-GOES-HERE with one of the tokens in .env
+## Making Request with Authorization Tokens

+Test requests using the following 2 methods.
+Python server must be running and you must have an `.env` file with the `TOKEN_KEYS`.

+Your client HTTP requests to the API must include an `Authorization` header with a `'Bearer <token>'` value:

 ```
 "Authorization": "Bearer YOUR-TOKEN-GOES-HERE'"